 Entry-level jobs can be found to pay around £18,000 per annum.
 Freelance digital marketing jobs pay an average of £100-£120 per day depending on location and you can build up to earning around £25,000 – £30,000 per annum – with no University debt to pay off either.

 Cybersecurity is a relatively unknown area of IT, but absolutely critical to all IT businesses and one of the highest-paid job areas in the UK.
 This high paying job ensures that computer systems and data run safely and are not accessed by hackers.
 Data is highly valuable so the role of an IT security technician is vital to secure computer networks and applications.

 You’ll need a critical eye for detail, good computer programming skills and maths are all an advantage.
 But this is a great role which is set to increase.
 You don’t need a University Degree to enter the role and you could start working within Cyber Security on a starting salary of around £18,000 – £21,000 per year.
 There are lots of courses available and some jobs offer training as part of the job.
 High-end jobs in Cyber Security have an annual salary of up to £80,000 per year.

 Air Traffic Controller

-Lastly a role not often considered, is that of the air traffic controller – this is a fairly high paid job in the UK that you don’t need a University Degree for.
-However it is a highly competitive job so any experience or qualifications in airspace, weather, analysing charts and data will all be considered.
+Lastly, a role not often considered is that of the air traffic controller – this is a fairly high paid job in the UK that you don’t need a University Degree for.
+However, it is a highly competitive job so any experience or qualifications in airspace, weather, analysing charts and data will all be considered.

 In fact, the aviation industry recognises that three years of work experience within the aviation industry is equivalent to a Degree.
 Ideal candidates will need to qualify for a licence from the National Air Traffic Services (NATS).
-To begin your training, you will need to have at least 5 GCSEs at grade A*-C (9-4) however other qualification such as computer science or maths will be a huge advantage.
+To begin your training, you will need to have at least 5 GCSEs at grade A*-C (9-4) however other qualifications such as computer science or maths will be a huge advantage.